AdamQinwt/package-delivery/README.md

 cd src
 python graph.py
 ```
-The last command will create serveral processes to parse the orders.
+The last command will create serveral processes to parse the orders. <br>
-**WARNING** Pay attention to your computational resources, as the process is pretty computational intensive and slow.
+**WARNING:** Pay attention to your computational resources, as the process is pretty computational intensive and slow.